Discover more from System Design Newsletter

 Get the powerful template to approach system design for FREE on newsletter sign-up:

-This is a post outlining the incredible story of WhatsApp co-founder Jan Koum and the engineering techniques used to scale WhatsApp.
-Consider sharing this post with somebody who wants to study scalability patterns.
+This post outlines the incredible story of WhatsApp co-founder Jan Koum.
+And the engineering techniques used to scale WhatsApp.
+If you want to learn more, scroll to the bottom and find the references.

 January 2008 - California, United States.